- From scratch

 Visualize with wireframes

-With wireframes you can visualize contents of each block making it easy to understand the page layout and prepare the content fo your future project.
+With low fidelity wireframes you can visualize contents of each block making it easy to understand the page layout and prepare the content fo your future project.